swostikpati/Machine-Lab/Homeworks/5feb.md

 ### What would it depict?

+This project is the last part in the theme of the NYUAD 4 Year cycle - The Commencement.
+It celebrates the graduation of the students from the class year.

 ### What materials will you use for each part?

+- Motors, rubber, , etc for a continuous hidden conveyer belt
+- Laser cut 2d figures as the other students
+- 1 3d printed figure of the primary student wearing the graduation attire.
+- Transparent strings to suspend the figures

 ### How would you animate anything moving?

+- The conveyer belt would be moving continuously.
+This would allow the movement of the person through the stage and exit.
+- We envision suspending the hats of the figures from the ceiling using transparent strings.
+In the end as the character exits, all the caps go up giving an illusion of them being thrown high up in the air.

 ### Will there be sound?
 What?

+- The sound of the name of the person being called in pitch silnce as they start walking up the stage.
+- The sound of the crowd cheering as the person walks across the stage.
+- Super upbeat music starts playing combined with cheering and the sound of caps flying across the room.
+- The music fades out as the person exits the stage.

 ### Will there be lights?
 (We have lots of NeoPixels.)

+- Commencement generally happens in a super well lit room in colors of white and the classic NYU purple.
+We can use the neopixels to mimic the same.
+- Might try for a high intensity beam of light on the person as they walk across the stage.

 ### Make a rough sketch, to the best of your ability.